ShubhamGajjar/shubhamgajjar/README.md

 ### About Me

 Hey there!
-I'm Shubham, an AI/ML enthusiast with a knack for solving complex problems using Python.
+I'm Shubham Gajjar, an AI/ML enthusiast with a knack for solving complex problems using Python.
 Right now, I'm diving deep into Deep Learning.
 I love the challenge and excitement that comes with working on CNNs and cutting-edge AI tech.

 When I'm not coding, you can find me watching Formula 1 races or exploring new AI projects.
 I'm keen on contributing to open-source projects and connecting with like-minded developers.